coaxial/tarsnapper/README.md

 -v /path/to/backup:/backup:ro \
 -v tarnsap_cache:/usr/local/tarsnap-cache \
 -e "BACKUP_PERIODICITY=* 3 * * *" \
-coaxial/tarsnapper
+coaxial/tarsnapper:0.4
 ```

 If not set, `BACKUP_PERIODICITY` defaults to `* * * * 7` which translates to
-making a backup every week on Sundays.
+making a backup weekly on Sundays.

-Define your images (cf. [tarsnapper
+Define your jobs (cf. [tarsnapper
 docs](https://github.com/miracle2k/tarsnapper#using-a-configuration-file)) in a
 configuration file mounted at `/etc/tarsnapper.conf` and you're off to the
 races.